Symbol Files & Build Ids

 Software Type & Version identifiers are manually assigned and therefore error-prone.

-When uploading a Symbol File (ELF) that has a Build Id embedded, it is possible to add a Software Type & Version based identifier, in addition to the embedded Build Id.
+When uploading a Symbol File (ELF/AXF) that has a Build Id embedded, it is possible to add a Software Type & Version based identifier, in addition to the embedded Build Id.
 This will link the Symbol File with the Software Version.
-That way, you can later look up and download the Symbol File by Software Version through the Software Versions UI in Memfault.
+That way, you can later look up and download the Symbol File by Software Type and Version through the Software Versions UI in Memfault.

 Note that for the purpose of finding a Symbol File to match uploaded data, the Build Id always takes precedence over Software Type & Version.